3mb3rr/GF-APOC-/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/common/pathing/OVERVIEW.md

 two lets us control our velocity to both move along the path quickly and brake without overshooting.

 ## Additional Capabilities
-In addition to following paths, Pedro Pathing can be used for a few other purposes.
+In addition to following paths, Jayveer Pathing can be used for a few other purposes.

 ### Holding Points
-Pedro Pathing is also capable of holding a specified position and direction.
+Jayveer Pathing is also capable of holding a specified position and direction.
 This can be useful for improving on the end accuracy of paths, providing additional correction time if possible.
 It can also be useful in cases where contact with other robots might occur.
 For instance, in the 2022-2023 FTC season challenge, Power Play, robots might come into contact when scoring on a contested middle junction.
-Pedro Pathing would be able to recover and correct from a robot collision, allowing for more consistent scoring.
+Jayveer Pathing would be able to recover and correct from a robot collision, allowing for more consistent scoring.

 ### TeleOp Enhancements
-Finally, Pedro Pathing can be used in TeleOp to enhance driving.
+Finally, Jayveer Pathing can be used in TeleOp to enhance driving.
 With regular mecanum drive, robots will tend to swing out when taking corners.
-Pedro Pathing can account for that, allowing the robot to take corners more smoothly and efficiently.
+Jayveer Pathing can account for that, allowing the robot to take corners more smoothly and efficiently.
 Using the same localizer as is used in autonomous, a first and second derivative can be estimated from previous positions.
 Then, with a modified version of the curvature formula, we can estimate a centripetal force correction and apply it under driver